 What VoltBuilder Does

-VoltBuilder is an easy to use wrapper for Apache Cordova.
+VoltBuilder is an easy to use wrapper for Apache Cordova and Ionic Capacitor.
 It builds native executables (.apk, .aab and .ipa) for Android and iOS from web apps.
 These executables can be augmented with native code plugins which extend capabilities far beyond what is possible in Web Apps and PWAs.

 It works as a web service.
 Zip your project, upload to VoltBuilder, and download executables for Android or iOS.